-Lydia returned to the main stage the following season to portray “Prinz Orlovsky” in Johann Strauss’ “Die Fledermaus”.
+The season after the young artist program Lydia returned as a guest soloist to portrait “Prinz Orlovsky” in Johann Strauss’ “Die Fledermaus”.

-As a concert soloist Lydia has amongst others sung the Alto part in “Petite Messe Solenelle” by G. Rossini, “The Messiah” by G.F.
+As a concert soloist Lydia has amongst others sung the solo Alto part in “Petite Messe Solennelle” by G. Rossini, “The Messiah” and “Dixit Dominus” by G.F.
 Händel, “Requiem” by W.A.
-Mozart og “Mass in D major” by Antonin Dvorak.
+Mozart and “Mass in D major” by Antonin Dvorak.